awsdocs/aws-organizations-docs/doc_source/org_troubleshoot_policies.md

 # Troubleshooting AWS Organizations Policies<a name="org_troubleshoot_policies"></a>

-Use the information here to help you diagnose and fix common errors found in Organizations policies\.
+Use the information here to help you diagnose and fix common errors found in AWS Organizations policies\.

 ## Service Control Policies<a name="tshoot-scp"></a>

-Service control policies \(SCPs\) in Organizations are similar to IAM policies and share a common syntax\.
+Service control policies \(SCPs\) in AWS Organizations are similar to IAM policies and share a common syntax\.
 This syntax begins with the rules of [JavaScript Object Notation](http://www.json.org) \(JSON\)\.
 JSON describes an *object* with name and value pairs that make up the object\.
 The [IAM policy grammar](http://docs.aws.amazon.com/IAM/latest/UserGuide/policies-grammar.html) builds on that by defining what names and values have meaning for, and are understood by, the AWS services that use policies to grant permissions\.

-Organizations uses a subset of the IAM syntax and grammar\.
+AWS Organizations uses a subset of the IAM syntax and grammar\.
 For details, see [Service Control Policy Syntax](orgs_reference_scp-syntax.md)\.

 **Topics**
 + [More than one policy object](#morethanonepolicyblock)